mazhar18941/speed_estimation_yolov8_deepsort/README.md

 # speed_estimation_yolov8_deepsort
-This project contains code for speed calculation of vehicles using yolov8 object detector and deepsort object tracker.
+This project contains code for speed estimation of vehicles using yolov8 object detector and deepsort object tracker.

 ## Dependencies